bradfrost/atomic-design/chapter-3.md

 	</figcaption>
 </figure>

 Not a terribly inspiring design, eh?
 Believe it or not, this minimal (one might even say _lack of_) design is deliberate.
 To avoid incorrect classification as a UI framework like Bootstrap, the design is deliberately stripped down so no one would mistakenly take Pattern Lab's demo UI for suggested styles.
 Pattern Lab doesn't give you any answers as to how to design or architect your front-end code—*you have to do all that work yourself*.
-The look and feel, naming conventions, syntax, structure, libraries, and scripts you choose to use to create your UI is entirely up to you and your team.
+The look and feel, naming conventions, syntax, structure, libraries, and scripts you choose to use to create your UI are entirely up to you and your team.
 Heck, you can even use UI frameworks like Bootstrap _within_ Pattern Lab.
 Pattern Lab is just there to help stitch everything together.

-As a technical aside, Pattern Lab uses either PHP or Node as the engine that stitches patterns together and generates the pattern library.
+As a technical aside, Pattern Lab uses either PHP or Node.js as the engine that stitches patterns together and generates the pattern library.
 However, you don't need to be a PHP wizard or Node guru to use Pattern Lab any more than you have to know how to build an internal combustion engine to drive a car.
 Moreover, your final website doesn't have to be built with PHP or Node to use the tool, as Pattern Lab's output is backend-agnostic HTML, CSS, and JavaScript.
 So like any technology decision, choose a pattern library tool that fits with your organization's infrastructure and jives with how your team works together.

 If that all sounded like gibberish to you, don't worry.
 This chapter focuses on the overarching features of Pattern Lab and principles of effective pattern libraries rather than going too far down the technical rabbit hole.
 If interested, you can check out [Pattern Lab's documentation](http://patternlab.io/docs/) to dive into the nitty-gritty.